kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-1.x/docs-recipes-bundle-analysis.md

 ## Summary

-The main goal of this article is to demonstrate a way for determining the order and prioritizing thing where you should work.
+The main goal of this article is to demonstrate a way for determining the order and prioritizing things where you should work.
 Via visualization of bundle you can understand, what exactly may slow down your startup of an application and understand possible way for resolving it.